skandog/skandog/README.md

 ![counter](https://enpeuak74l4g1ms.m.pipedream.net)

-- 🌱 I’m currently learning a lot with the School of Code!
+- 🌱 I’m currently learning more about python, exploring the Twitter API and Django framework
+- 📜 I recently graduated from the School of Code!
 - 👨‍🎓 I have previously used R and Matlab to develop iterative solutions in computational mathematics.
 - 📊 I have previously deployed Streamlit applications, developed in Python, which provided an analysis of the NYC rental market.
 - 🎒 I have recently built a full stack application with Team.js called Backpack!